ghoti143/resume/README.md

 (540) 613-3166

 ## Summary
 I am a Software Engineer focused mainly on web technologies.
-The artist in me delights in elegant code and beautifully simple design.
+The artist in me delights in elegant code and beautifully simple designs.
 The engineer in me strives for good performance and continuous improvement.
 I enjoy spending time with my family, good coffee, and good books.

 ## Experience